mctrl-io/mctrl/README.md

   the Mission for Life is broad, and so it's also dedicated to helping people of any age or status who are lacking the special care they need to survive.

-Levels
+The locals are the families receiving help from Mission for Life.

-  Level 4 (Missionary): The families and people helping each other on this mission.
+The missionaries are the families present with the locals IRL and helping them on a daily basis.

-Local Empowerment
-  In this case, the missionaries are the locals helping themselves, so they all get self-empowered here.
-That's how the Mission for Life rolls.

 ---

 Mission 2: Salton Sea Rescue
+IRL      : Yes
 Version  : 1.0-SNAPSHOT
 Stage    : Planning